 Chronic fatigue syndrome and Fibromyalgia also affects cell function though limiting some of the primary energy sources for the cell, the most important one being ATP.
 Recent metabolic studies have shown the following in Fibromyalgia and Chronic Fatigue Syndrome patients:

 - Reduced ATP and creatine in muscles of Chronic Fatigue Syndrome patients

 What this means is that for some reason our bodies ability to recycle and regenerate ATP is limited at the minutest level of the cell.
 NADH is a carrier for energy and creatine is an important energy form in muscles.

 We could continue to list associated conditions and presumed antecedents here (e.g. micronutrient deficiencies, toxin exposures, heavy metal exposures) but you get the idea.
-Many differing causes over the span on one’s life can lead up to the singular entities of FM/CFS.
+Many differing causes over the span on one’s life can lead up to the singular entities of Fibromyalgia and Chronic Fatigue Syndrome.

 The Perfect Storm

 The perfect storm for the rapidly increasing incidence of this condition can now be seen more clearly.
 The unhealthy practices of our modern society combined with the above exposures set us up for the growing epidemic.
 The following is small listing of contributing factors: